Hospitius

-Saint Hospitius (in French, Saint Hospice and anciently Saint Sospis) (died 21 May 581) was a French recluse who, according to tradition, had been a monk in his native Egypt towards the beginning of the 6th century.
+Hospitius (in French, Hospice and anciently Sospis; died 21 May 581) was a French recluse who, according to tradition, had been a monk in his native Egypt towards the beginning of the 6th century.
 He immigrated to Gaul and retired to a dilapidated tower, situated on the peninsula of Cap Ferrat, a few miles east of Nice.

 The people of the environs frequently consulted him; he forewarned them on one occasion, about the year 575, of an impending incursion of the Lombards.
-St Hospitius was seized by these raiders, but his life was spared.
-He worked a miracle in favor of one of the warriors, who became converted, embraced the religious life, and was known personally to Saint Gregory of Tours.
-It was from him that St Gregory, to whom we are indebted for the meagre details of the saint's life, learned of the austerities and numerous miracles of the recluse.
-St Hospitius foretold his death and was buried by his friend, Austadius, Bishop of Cimiez.
+Hospitius was seized by these raiders, but his life was spared.
+He worked a miracle in favor of one of the warriors, who became converted, embraced the religious life, and was known personally to Gregory of Tours.
+It was from him that Gregory, to whom we are indebted for the meagre details of the saint's life, learned of the austerities and numerous miracles of the recluse.
+Hospitius foretold his death and was buried by his friend, Austadius, Bishop of Cimiez.

-Saint Hospitius died at Cap Ferrat (sometimes called Cap Saint-Sospis or Cap Saint-Hospice), near Villefranche-sur-Mer, in the department of Alpes-Maritimes.
+Hospitius died at Cap Ferrat (sometimes called Cap Saint-Sospis or Cap Saint-Hospice), near Villefranche-sur-Mer, in the department of Alpes-Maritimes.

 Veneration

-St Hospitius is still venerated in the Diocese of Nice at the Cathedral of Saint Reparata.
-The Cathedral Church possesses a small bone of his hand; other relics are kept in the churches of Villefranche-sur-Mer, La Turbie, and San-Sospis.
+Hospitius is still venerated in the Diocese of Nice at the Cathedral of Saint Reparata.
+The cathedral church possesses a small bone of his hand; other relics are kept in the churches of Villefranche-sur-Mer, La Turbie, and San-Sospis.